SELF GUIDED AUDIO TOURS HAWAII

 • Duration: 10-30 minutes

 The first stop on the tour is home to the historic Welcome to Sequoia National Park Sign and a trail that leads down to the river.
-If you’re not in the mood for a hike yet, the view from the parking lot is amazing on its own.
+If you’re not in the mood for a hike yet, the view from the parking lot is nice on its own.

 2. Foothills Visitor Center